getwilds/ww-saturation/README.md

 For each sample in parallel:

 1. **Alignment (BWA)**: Paired-end reads are aligned to a reference genome
-2. **SAM to BAM Conversion**: The aligned reads are converted from SAM to BAM format and indexed
+2. **SAM to BAM Conversion**: The aligned reads are converted from SAM to BAM format
 3. **Saturation Mutagenesis Analysis**: GATK's AnalyzeSaturationMutagenesis tool analyzes mutations across the specified ORF range

 ## Files in this Repository

-- `ww-saturation-parallel.wdl`: Multi-sample parallel workflow definition
+- `ww-saturation.wdl`: The main workflow definition file
-- `ww-saturation-parallel-inputs.json`: Example input parameters for the workflow
+- `ww-saturation-inputs.json`: Example input parameters for the workflow
 - `ww-saturation-options.json`: Runtime configuration options for Cromwell

 ## Requirements